Peridot-sh/peridot/comparisons/peridot-vs-chatgpt-enteprise.md

 ## What ChatGPT Enterprise is

-ChatGPT Enterprise is OpenAI’s enterprise offering, providing access to ChatGPT with improved security, privacy, and organizational controls.
+ChatGPT Enterprise provides organizational access to ChatGPT with improved privacy and security controls.

 ---

 ## Where ChatGPT Enterprise is strong

-ChatGPT Enterprise is strong for:
-- Individual productivity
+- General-purpose AI assistant
-- Writing, summarization, and research
+- Writing, research, summarization
-- Knowledge work across teams
-- Easy adoption across organizations
+- Easy adoption across teams

-It provides a powerful general-purpose AI assistant.

 ---

 ## Where it breaks (enterprise reality)

-ChatGPT Enterprise is not designed to build and manage custom AI applications.
+ChatGPT Enterprise does not provide control over how AI applications are built or used.

-Limitations include:
-- Limited control over application development
-- No unified system for building internal AI tools
-- Data flows are still tied to an external platform
+Data flows are still tied to an external platform, and there is no unified system for building internal AI tools.

-- Limited integration with internal systems
+At scale:
+- Fragmented workflows
-- No centralized governance for custom workflows
+- Limited governance

-It improves productivity—but does not solve AI system control.
+- Continued exposure of sensitive data
+- No control over application-level AI usage

 ---

 ## How Peridot is different

-Peridot is a platform for building AI applications—not just using AI.
+Peridot enables organizations to build and control AI systems internally.

 With Peridot:
-- You build custom AI tools and workflows
-- Everything runs inside your cloud
+- AI runs inside your environment
-- You control data, models, and integrations
+- Applications are governed
-- AI usage is governed across teams
+- Data flow is controlled

-Peridot complements tools like ChatGPT by providing control.
+- Systems integrate securely

 ---